shrinerb/shrine/doc/plugins/determine_mime_type.md

 end
 ```

+## Other Usage

-You can also use methods for determining the MIME type directly:
+You can also use the methods for determining the MIME type directly:

 ```rb
 # or YourUploader.determine_mime_type(io)